 |Program steps:||Courtesy of:||Joerg Woerner|

-This TI-5035 is a sibbling of the TI-5030 II.
-The housing and internal construction of the original TI-5032 was used with a complete line of very similiar calculators:
+This TI-5035 is a sibling of the TI-5030 II.
+The housing and internal construction of the original TI-5032 was used with a complete line of very similar calculators:

 |1983||Mitsubishi M58349P||10 digits|